 About Lisa D'Amico, MFA, PhD

-Lisa is an ivy league educated artist and educator with Bachelor’s and Master’s degrees in Fine Arts in addition to a Doctorate in Education.
-She is a NY and NJ certified art teacher with over 20 years teaching experience.
+D'Amico is an ivy league educated artist and educator with Bachelor’s and Master’s degrees in Fine Arts in addition to a Doctorate in Education.
+She is a state certified art teacher with over 20 years teaching experience.
 She has been exhibiting her artwork since childhood and has received numerous awards and accolades along her journey.
-Her most recent honor is the Visual Artist of the Year Award from the Arts Council of Rockland.
+Her most recent honors are the Weir Masterpiece Award and the Visual Artist of the Year Award from the Arts Council of Rockland.

-Lisa is the creator of the annual small works exhibit, Inside Small and the co-founder of The Bluefield Artists.
-She is also an accomplished curator and a published author who continues to dedicate her life and career to the arts and education.
+She is the creator of the annual small works exhibit, Inside Small and the co-founder of The Bluefield Artists and the Rockland Arts Festival.
+She is also an accomplished curator and a published writer who continues to dedicate her life and career to the arts and education.

 Please email with inquiries: email@example.com